 The Jewish and Christian scriptures have long been subject to translation and interpretation.
 However, the process of translation is not without its challenges and consequences.
 One significant challenge arises from the linguistic differences between ancient Greek, the original language of the New Testament, and modern English.
-This issue is particularly evident in the translation and understanding of two ancient Greek words: “ekklesia” and “synagoge.”
+This issue is particularly evident in translating two ancient Greek words: “Ekklēsia” and “ Sunagógé.”

-For example, Acts 19:41, in the English Standard Version (ESV) translation, reads, “he dismissed the assembly”.
-The word for assembly is “ekklesia.”
-If “ekklesia” indeed meant “church,” as commonly believed, the translation should read, “he dismissed the church.”
-However, it wasn’t a Christian church, but a gathering of a “crowd” (verse 35) of random people, most of which “did not even know why they were there” (verse 32).
-This case comes to show as well that the two ancient Greek words, “ekklesia” and “synagoge,” means assembly or gathering, regardless of what type.
+Another example is Acts 19:41.
+In the English Standard Version (ESV) it reads, “he dismissed the assembly.”
+The word for assembly is “Ekklēsia.”
+If “Ekklēsia” indeed meant “church,” as commonly believed, the translation should read, “he dismissed the church.”
+However, it wasn’t a Christian church at all but a gathering of a “crowd” (verse 35) of random people, most of which “did not even know why they were there” (verse 32).

 The inconsistency in translating these words highlights the ideological bias that translators may unknowingly (or knowingly) introduce.
 The inconsistent translation of these words in the Bible has led to confusion and, in some cases, serious consequences such as antisemitism.

-Revelation 2:9 states, “the blasphemy of them which say they are Jews and are not but are the synagogue of Satan.”
+Revelation 2:9 states, “the blasphemy of them which say they are Jews and are not but are the Sunagógé of Satan.”
 Most translations use the term “synagogue” even though the verse specifies that those referred to are not Jews.
-For the sake of comparison, the New American Bible version used the word “assembly” instead of “synagogue,” recognizing its real meaning.
+For the sake of comparison, the New American Bible version translated “the assembly of Satan” (instead of “synagogue”), recognizing its real meaning.

-In Revelation 2:9, it is clear that the group of individuals attacking the early Gentile Christians in the City of Smyrna were not Jews.
+In conclusion, it is clear that the group of individuals attacking the Christians in the City of Smyrna in Revelation 2:9 were not Jews.
 It is possible that they originated from the Greco-Roman world and were former God-fearers who adopted Jewish customs and practices, similar to some of the Galatians.